Frequently Asked Questions

 - Given the COVID-19 situation, what should I expect when I arrive on campus for class?

 Grayson College is currently operating under Phase II of its COVID-19 Return to Campus Plan.
-That means on arriving to campus you will need to head to a check-in area.
-There are two located in the Health Sciences building and two located in the Career and Technical Center.The check-in entrance is clearly marked and visible on approach to the building.
-Please plan to bring your own mask to wear on campus at least on the first day of in-person class.
+That means on arriving to campus for a class that takes place before 2 pm you will need to head to a check-in area.
+There is one located in the Health Sciences building and one in the Career and Technical Center.The check-in entrance is clearly marked and visible on approach to the building.
+If your class begins after 2 pm head straight to your classroom for screening.
+Cloth face coverings are required to be worn in all public spaces on the College's campuses including classrooms and laboratories.

 Additionally, normal campus operations have been affected and some support services are limited during this time.
 The Grayson College website and its social media sites are excellent sources of information during this time and anytime!